rgb-archive/spec/01-OpenSeals.md

 The third form of versioning allows modification of the proof `meta`, `state` and `seals` format with migration to a newer schema version.
 This upgrade is performed also using *version upgrade proofs* with non-zero *schema* field (see [proof serialization formats](#proof-formats) for more information).
 Unlikely commitment serialization a schema upgrade is applied to the *version upgrade proof* as well as to all of its descendants.
-Moreover, migration for the new proof format can be done without unsealing such *version upgrade proof*, but just by having ordinary proofs *published after the version upgrade proof* (in terms of block height) signalling a new version in its first field.

 ## Consensus serialization